cmsd2/monotone/README.md

 Note the zookeeper docs say the server ID must be between 0 and 255.
 Monotone uses the full range of u64 integers.

+### Simple leader election or lock

+The list of nodes in the queue is enough to nominate a distinguished process or leader.

+Just use the first process in the queue.

+There are several limitations:

+1. There's no liveness checking to remove failed processes from the queue
+2. You must use the fencing token to ensure the queue hasn't changed while acting as leader / holding the lock.